NCFDev-Fall2013/Cellular-II/Readme.txt

 	Cells are the main actors in the environment.
 They wander aimlessly for a time, but when a piece of food enters their sight, they pursue it singlemindedly.
 As they eat, they grow, and as they grow, they move more slowly.
 Once a cell has reached a certain threshold of energy, they are able to divide into two smaller cells.
 When dividing, there is a chance of mutation, which will change the default characteristics of the cells.
 Cells also collide with one another.

 Viruses-
 	Viruses are beings of wanton cellular destruction.
-They float through the environment mindlessly, and when wehn they collide with a cell, the cell is infected, dies, and then releases more viruses into the environment.
+They float through the environment mindlessly, and when they collide with a cell, the cell is infected, dies, and then releases more viruses into the environment.
 	(Note - when many viruses appear in the environment at one time, the program tends to run slowly)